Chapter 1: This Venerable One is Dead

 “That’s right.
 What if Mo Weiyu set up an ambush?”

-“Xue-gongzi, don’t be hasty.
+The old monk who tried to smooth things over just now also tried to advise him: “Xue-gongzi, don’t be hasty.
 We’ve already reached the foot of the mountain, so it’s better to be cautious.
 In any case, Mo Weiyu is already trapped in the palace and can’t come down the mountain.
 He’s at the end of his rope; there’s nothing else he can do.
 Should we act rashly just because of a moment of urgency?
 There are so many people down here at the foot of the mountain, with many nobles and prominent figures in our company.
 If they lose their lives, who will take responsibility?”

 Hearing Xue Meng mention his master, everyone’s expressions shifted uncontrollably.
 Some people looked ashamed, while others looked left and right, averting their gazes without saying a word.

-“Ten years ago, Mo Ran titled himself Taxian-Jun, massacred the seventy-two cities of Rufeng Sect, and even wanted to decimate the remaining nine major sects.
+“Ten years ago, Mo Ran titled himself Taxian-Jun, massacred the seventy-two cities of Rufeng Sect, and even wanted to decimate the remaining nine great sects.
 Later, Mo Ran proclaimed himself emperor and wanted to kill you all.
 After these two disasters, who stopped him in the end?
-If not for my Shizun putting his own life on the line to defend you, would you still be alive?!
+If not for my Shizun putting his own life on the line to protect you, would you still be alive?!
 Would you still be able to stand here unscathed, spouting these empty words at me?!”

 Xue Meng mocked, “Right?
 Like you’d ever be fucking right!”